Actor Danny Masterson must stand trial on 3 rape charges

 The judge said she found the women’s explanations credible that church teachings kept them from reporting their accusations to police for years.

+“These were not rehearsed statements,” Mueller said.
+“They were heartfelt, and they each had their versions of what happened.
+If there is any consistency in these statements, it was because the defendant was consistent in these acts.”

+Defense attorneys also said a lawsuit filed by the women showed they were seeking financial gain.
+The prosecutor countered that the lawsuit was filed to stop the harassment they had been receiving from the church since coming forward.
+The church has denied all the allegations in the lawsuit.

 The 45-year-old actor has been free on bail since his June arrest.
 He is charged with three counts of rape by force or fear and could get up to 45 years in prison if convicted.

-The forthcoming trial represents the rare prosecution of a Hollywood figure in the #MeToo era despite dozens of investigations by police and the Los Angeles district attorney, most of which have ended without charges.
+He was told to return for arraignment on June 7.

 The allegations happened at the height of Masterson’s fame, when he starred as Steven Hyde on Fox TV’s retro sitcom “That ’70s Show” from 1998 to 2006 alongside Ashton Kutcher, Mila Kunis and Topher Grace.